 If you are using other government support programs, it will affect the calculation of non-deferrable expenses.

-Specifically included programs which affect calculation of non-deferrable expenses are: Canada emergency wage subsidy, 10% wage subsidy, rent assistance, regional relief, recovery fund, northern business relief fund, Fish harvest grant, Futurepreneur Canada, indigenous businesses relief, and IRAP subsidy program.
+Specifically included programs that affect the calculation of non-deferrable expenses are Canada emergency wage subsidy, 10% wage subsidy, rent assistance, regional relief, recovery fund, northern business relief fund, Fish harvest grant, Futurepreneur Canada, indigenous businesses relief, and IRAP subsidy program.

 If you are not sure which expenses to include or how to calculate your non-deferrable expenses, please contact your professional corporate tax accountant.

 CEBA website says it takes 10-15 business days once all the supporting documents are submitted.

 Maroof HS CPA Professional Corporation is a professional accounting firm located in the Greater Toronto Area.
 We are registered with the province of Ontario and Alberta in Canada.
 We assist businesses in achieving compliance and are helping them in these difficult times.